Daniel-KM/Omeka-S-module-ImageServer/README.md

 of the php extensions [`GD`] or [`Imagick`] are recommended.
 They are installed by default in most servers.
 If not, the image server will use the command line [ImageMagick] tool `convert`.

+The module [Iiif Server] is currently required and should be installed first.

+Note: To keep old options from [Universal Viewer], upgrade it to version 3.4.3 before enabling of ImageServer.
+Else, simply set them in the config form.

 * From the zip